Board of Trustees

 Phone (+64) 021 527184

-Lesley has a 30-year career in professional costume design.
-She trained in the UK prior to coming to NZ and has worked on hundreds of plays, operas and musicals.
+Lesley has a 35-year career in professional costume design.
+She trained in the UK prior to coming to NZ and has worked on hundreds of plays, operas, musicals, feature films and TV series.

-Lesley has also designed costumes for many TV features and series filmed in New Zealand and has been nominated for many of her shows at The New Zealand Film and TV Awards; including Out of the Blue, directed by Robert Sarkies and Home by Christmas, directed by Gaylene Preston.
+Lesley has been nominated for many of her shows at The New Zealand Film and TV Awards; including Out of the Blue, directed by Robert Sarkies and Home by Christmas, directed by Gaylene Preston.
 She won Best Costume Design for Her Majesty, a coming of age drama set in 1953, and for Predicament, based on the Ronald Hugh Morrison Kiwi novel.

-In the last few years, Lesley has regularly tutored in Costume Design at Wellington’s Toi Whakaari, was the New Zealand assistant costume designer for James Cameron’s epic Avatar, designed costuming for Orlando Bloom and Evangeline Lilly in Peter Jackson’s The Hobbit and has even designed the virtual costumes for Tintin!
+In the last few years, Lesley has regularly tutored in Costume Design at Wellington’s Toi Whakaari, was the New Zealand assistant costume designer for James Cameron’s epic Avatar, designed costuming for Orlando Bloom and Evangeline Lilly in Peter Jackson’s The Hobbit and has even designed the virtual costumes for The Adventures of Tintin: The Secret of the Unicorn!

-Lesley has been a proud citizen of Akaroa for the last four years and lives at the wonderful Blythcliffe with husband John Harding, Blackberry the cat, five chickens and ten bunnies.
-She and John were invited to join the ACAC committee three years ago and are loving the opportunity to work within the creative community of Akaroa and the Peninsula.
+Lesley has been a proud citizen of Akaroa for the last seven years and lives at the wonderful Blythcliffe with husband John Harding, Blackberry the cat, ten chickens and two bunnies.
+She and John were invited to join the ACAC committee in 2015, chairing for four years and now serving as Artistic Programme Designer.
+They are loving the opportunity to work within the creative community of Akaroa and the Peninsula.

 Anne attended a 2-year Fine Arts Course at Farnham School of Art in England after leaving school where her top subjects had been Art and History of Art taken at A Level GCSE.
 Her passion for horses has taken first place in life over the years, she represented England in Eventing on various horses at all levels of competition, both in the UK and Europe.
 With three children and grandchildren now far away, she devotes her time to renovating her garden and farm land, staying very much in touch with horses in her work as a New Zealand National List 3 Dressage Judge, keeping the brain active and working toward becoming a List 2 Judge.